 In Year 7, pupils are taught in mixed ability classes except in Mathematics and Science where they are set by ability on entry.

 Key Stage 4

 A varied and challenging curriculum has been developed at key Stage 4.
-All pupils study English Language, English Literature, Mathematics, Science, Religious Studies, Physical Education and ICT.
+All pupils study English Language, English Literature, Mathematics, Double Science, Religious Studies, Physical Education and ICT.